 There are five great movies: The Producers, The In Laws, The Wizard of Oz, Charade.
 These aren't movies like Casablanca or Citizen Kane that grace most great lists.
 So you ask,

 John, what makes a movie great?
-I will stop and watch it whenever I see it on TV, no mater how many times I’ve seen it before and can recite all the dialogue.
+I will stop and watch a great movie whenever I see it on TV, no mater how many times I’ve seen it before and can recite all the dialogue.
 The fifth great film (for those of you counting), Raising Arizona, was on the other night.
 If you’ve seen it, you know it concludes with a dream sequence where Hi sees into the future.
-If you haven't you should, and trust me–it ends with a dream sequence.
+If you haven't, trust me–it ends with a dream sequence.

 I don’t know if it was the movie or the double mushrooms on the pizza, but that night I had a dream, too.
 It was about America.

 I had a dream where people listened before they spoke, and asked more questions than they gave answers.